psacre/info0948-introduction-to-intelligent-robotics/setup/README.md

 # Virtual machine setup
 This folder is dedicated to the installation of the virtual machine on which ROS2 and Gazebo are installed.
 Follow the instructions related to your operating system.
-Those instructions are taken from [Mathworks]{https://fr.mathworks.com/support/product/robotics/ros2-vm-installation-instructions-v6.html}.
+Those instructions are taken from [Mathworks](https://fr.mathworks.com/support/product/robotics/ros2-vm-installation-instructions-v6.html).

 #### Windows (64-bit)
-  1. Download and install the [VMware® Player software]{https://www.vmware.com/go/getplayer-win}.
+  1. Download and install the [VMware® Player software](https://www.vmware.com/go/getplayer-win).
-  2. Download the archive containing the virtual machine available on the course [OneDrive]{test}.
+  2. Download the archive containing the virtual machine available on the course [OneDrive](test).
   3. Decompress the archive to a location on your hard drive.
   4. Start VMware Player.
   5. In VMware Player, press **Open a Virtual Machine**.